-The name "Haworthiopsis" alludes to the similar appearance of these plants to other species of Haworthia and to the fact that they were previously treated in the latter genus.
-The ending "-opsis" derives from the Greek "opsis", meaning "appearance", hence Haworthiopsis means "like Haworthia".
+The generic name "Haworthiopsis" refers to the similar appearance of these plants to Haworthias and to the fact that they were previously included in the genus Haworthia.
+The ending "opsis" derives from the Greek "opsis," meaning "appearance," hence the genus name, which means "like Haworthia."

-Haworthiopsis are often used by traditional healers as a spiritual remedy to ward off evil as well as a treatment as blood purifiers and cures against coughs, skin rashes, sun burns, burns, etc.
+Some Haworthiopsis are used by traditional healers as a spiritual remedy to ward off evil, as well as blood purifiers and cures against coughs, skin rashes, sunburns, and burns.

 Growing Conditions for Haworthiopsis

-Haworthiopsis are best suited to container gardening.
-In frost-free areas with a lower rainfall, some of them can be grown successfully in rockeries when planted in sheltered areas amongst rocks, where they will form clumps or clusters over time.
+It is best to plant Haworthiopsis in a pot that can be brought indoors.
+In frost-free areas with lower rainfall, some species can be grown successfully planted in sheltered areas amongst rocks, where they will form clusters over time.

-Even though most species are hardy and can tolerate full sun, they flourish in semi-shaded positions, but brighter light conditions are needed to bring out the leaf coloration.
-Any window in your house or office is likely to be an appropriate setting for Haworthiopsis.
+Even though most species can tolerate full sun, these succulents thrive in semi-shaded positions.
+However, brighter light conditions are needed to bring out the leaf coloration.
+Any window in your home or office is likely to be an appropriate setting for Haworthiopsis.

 Haworthiopsis like warmer temperatures in the summer but cool in the winter.
-They can tolerate cold down to USDA hardiness zones 10a, 30 °F (-1.1 °C).
+They can tolerate cold down to USDA hardiness zone 10a, 30 °F (-1.1 °C).

 General Care for Haworthiopsis

-When the cluster has outgrown its container, repot in the spring or early summer into a new wide and shallow container with fresh potting soil.
-This is also the time to take offsets for propagation.
+When the plant has outgrown its container, repot it in the spring or early summer into a new, slightly larger pot with fresh soil.
+Repotting time is also the time to take offsets for propagation.

 How to Propagate Haworthiopsis

-They can also be propagated by seed.
-Seeds should be sown in spring in a fine mixture of sand and composted bark, sprayed lightly on a daily basis to keep the surface slightly moist.
-Germination could commence after 2 weeks and seedlings can be transplanted into individual pots after the first or second year.
+Haworthiopsis can also be propagated by seeds.
+Sow the seeds in spring in a well-draining potting mix and keep the soil slightly moist.
+Germination usually takes two weeks.
+Transplant the seedlings into individual pots after the first or second year.